Yuvaranithulasingam/INVERSE-OF-A-MATRIX/README.md

 End the program.

 ## Program:
-Inverse Of A Matrix :
+Inverse of a  matrix :
 ```
 import numpy as np
 A=np.array([[2,1,1],[1,1,1],[1,-1,2]])